Second law of thermodynamics in closed quantum many-body systems: Summary of results for macroscopically uniform case

 By utilizing \emph{all} additive observables, we introduce a new way of characterizing a quantum state macroscopically: we say that two quantum states $\rho_{L}$ and $\sigma_{L}$ are \emph{macroscopically equivalent}, denoted by

 if, for any positive integer $\ell\in \mathbb{N}$, it holds that

 for every additive observable $A_L$ composed of $\ell$-local observables.
 This means that we focus on all additive observables composed of $\ell$-local observables where $\ell$ is taken arbitrarily large but independent of $L$.
+See Fig.~\ref{fig:MacroEquiv} for a schematic illustration.
 For a rigorous and generalized definition, see Definition~\ref{definition:MacroEquiv}.

 Using this notion of macroscopic equivalence, we define an \emph{infinite-observable macroscopic thermal equilibrium} (iMATE), which will be shown to be consistent with the second law of thermodynamics, as follows.
 Suppose that the system is described by a Hamiltonian $H_L$ that is an additive observable defined above.
 We say that a state $\rho_{L}$ represents an iMATE if $\rho_{L}$ is macroscopically equivalent to the canonical Gibbs state